No, we don’t get super powers by eating chicken, but perhaps we can still be superheroes in the way we treat our bodies.

 (Optional Serving Suggestion) Potato Salad – Dice and boil 4 lb red potatoes, drain, and rinse in cold water.
 Dice 2 Roma tomatoes and 1 green bell pepper, mix with 3 Tbsp olive oil and 2 tsp dried parsley.
 Add potatoes and browned sausage, top with baby beet greens and/or baby arugula, salt to taste, toss, and serve.

+Below are a few helpful links for more ideas on how to prepare and really enjoy your chicken gizzards.
 Let us know how you like to prepare YOUR chicken livers and gizzards!